San Antonio Personal Injury Lawyer

 How Can Parents Set an Example Against Distracted Driving?

-Posted on November 8, 2018 Car Accidents
+Posted in Car Accidents on November 8, 2018

 Although the media focuses on the issue of teenage distracted driving, parents are also guilty of using their cellphones and engaging in other distracting habits behind the wheel.
 In 2017, 100,687 motor vehicle accidents in Texas involved distracted driving.
 These crashes caused 2,889 serious injuries and took 444 lives.
 Teens aren’t the only ones responsible for these car accidents in Texas.
 Parents must also take responsibility – especially when it comes to setting an example against distracted driving.